 “We regularly receive phone calls and emails from parents who are unsure of how to approach the subject of alcohol with their teenage children, particularly leading up to the release of exam results.
 Of course, this is an important time in a young person’s life but we would encourage parents to get involved in their children’s’ plans for celebrating this week, especially where alcohol is concerned,” Ms Rossiter concluded.

-For parents who would like to talk to their children about alcohol and its effects, see the dedicated parents’ section of our website.
-Here you’ll find information and downloadable resources to help initiate and guide the conversation, advice on building resilience in your children and your influential role as a parent.
-See drinkaware.ie/parents
+For parents who would like to talk to their children about alcohol and its effects, see the dedicated and comprehensive parents’ section of our website.
+Here you will find evidence-led and age-appropriate information and a range of interactive tools and resources to help initiate and guide this important conversation.